Zhwh545/Vortex-patch-examples/README.md

 # Vortex-patch-examples
-Here are some vortex-patch examples for the 2D impressible Euler equation.
+Here are some vortex-patch examples for the 2D incompressible Euler equation.

 Vorticity: $\omega := \nabla \times \mathbf{u}$;